GamerterrosGit/TerrosEco/README.md

   console.log("Bot is Online");
 });

-client.eco = new TerrosEco(client, {
+client.eco = new TerrosEco(client, "YOUR MONGODB URI", {
-  URI: "YOUR MONGODB URI",
   SpecialCoin: true, //enables the special coin system });
 client.eco.connect(); //Connects the package to the mongodb cluster